-This photo, of a trash vault, was shared with us by the Engineer Manager for Denver's Waste Water as a representation of about a week's worth of debris collection from storm water runoff in a major part of the city including Colfax Ave, between Josephine and Monaco Street.
+This photo of a trash vault was shared with us, by the Engineer Manager for Denver's Waste Water, as a representation of about a week's worth of debris collected from stormwater runoff in a major part of the city which includes busy Colfax Ave, between Josephine and Monaco Street.

 BUTTS CAN BE:

 - The cigarette butts, and affiliated waste, can be freely shipped to TerraCycle where the ash, tobacco, and paper are composted and the filter is recycled into plastic pellets used for industrial materials including park benches and ash trays.
 A dollar is donated to Keep America Beautiful's Cigarette Litter Prevention Program for each pound they process.
 Learn More

 - A five year study, conducted in Australia, found that you can encapsulate butts, with paraffin wax and bitumin, to prevent any chemicals from seeping out as it is used in asphalt mix to create a porous pavement material capable of handling heavy traffic, while reducing the Urban Heat Island Effect.
 Learn More

 - Butts to Watts is a program, shared by Butts Only Box inventor Ken Beckstead, that produces 500 watts of energy per pound of butts.
 The San Jose airport collected 381,000 butts, in three months, which is enough waste to charge 11,200 cellphones for an hour.
 Learn More